seanhly/slingshot-microservice/README.md

 ## How it works:

-The configuration service responds to requests of the form:s `https://{HOSTNAME}/{MICROSERVICE_NAME}` with a JSON object that contains the inbound queue name and a mapping of case variables to outbound queue names.
+The configuration service responds to requests of the form:
+`https://{HOSTNAME}/{MICROSERVICE_NAME}`.
+All configuration is done over HTTP GET.
+The response contains a JSON object with two fields: an inbound queue name and a mapping of case variables to outbound queue names.
 For example:

 ```json
 {